Skilljar Dashboard Home Page

 My Role

 I led this project end-to-end with a specific mandate: ensure we were building the right thing for the right level of investment.
+That meant framing the problem and defining success alongside product and engineering leadership before a single pixel was pushed.

 Research and Validation